kumuluz/kumuluzee/README.md

 ## Features

 Primary features:
+- Lightweight, cloud-native Java microservices with full support for Docker, Kubernetes and Serverless (coming soon).
+- Support for all major cloud-native patterns, minimal footprint, quick start-up time, perfect for scaling in the cloud.
 - No need for a traditional application server.
-Run your app anywhere Java runs as well as in PaaS and Docker-like environments
+Run your app anywhere Java runs as well as in PaaS and Docker-like environments.
 - Allows you to develop microservices using standard Java technologies and extend them with Node.js, Go and other languages.
 - Allows you to gradually migrate existing Java applications to microservices and cloud-native architecture.
-- Complete control over what Java/JavaEE/JakartaEE/EE4J components and its implementations are included.
+- Complete control over what Java/JakartaEE components and its implementations are included.
 Only include what you need and make your app lightweight.
 - Minimal to no configuration settings up the base server.
 Develop like any other Java application.
 - Quick startup time, low resource consumption and stateless scalability accelerates development.
 - Extend your microservices with common cloud-native patterns, such as config, discovery, logging, fault tolerance, circuit-breakers, etc. KumuluzEE provides all the building blocks.

-KumuluzEE provides support for various Java/JavaEE/JakartaEE/EE4J APIs and components.
+KumuluzEE provides support for various Java/JakartaEE APIs and components.
 The goal is to support as many Java components as possible (contributions welcome).

-## Java/JavaEE/JakartaEE/EE4J components
+## Java/JavaEE/JakartaEE components

 Currently the following components are supported with more being added over time:

-- Servlet 3.1 (Jetty)
+- Servlet (Jetty)
-- CDI 2.0 (RI Weld)
+- CDI (RI Weld)
-- JAX-RS 2.1.
-(RI Jersey)
+- JAX-RS (RI Jersey)
-- JSON-P 1.1 (RI JSONP)
+- JSON-P (RI JSONP)
-- JSON-B 1.0 (RI Yasson)
+- JSON-B (RI Yasson)
-- JSP 2.3 (Jetty Apache Jasper)
+- JSP (Jetty Apache Jasper)
-- JPA 2.2 (RI EclipseLink)
+- JPA (RI EclipseLink)
-- JPA 2.2 (RI Hibernate)
+- JPA (RI Hibernate)
-- EL 3.0 (RI UEL)
+- EL (RI UEL)
-- JAX-WS 2.3 (RI Metro)
+- JAX-WS (RI Metro)
-- JAX-WS 2.3 (Apache CXF)
+- JAX-WS (Apache CXF)
-- JSF 2.3 (RI Mojarra)
+- JSF (RI Mojarra)
-- WebSocket 1.1 (Jetty)
+- WebSocket (Jetty)
-- Bean Validation 2.0 (RI Hibernate validator)
+- Bean Validation (RI Hibernate validator)
-- JTA 1.3 (Narayana)
+- JTA (Narayana)
-- Java Mail 1.6 (RI JavaMail)
+- Java Mail (RI JavaMail)
+Please check each specific KumuluzEE version for specific versions of these components.

 ## Additional features